Codewithsandi/Travelia/README.md

-This is a travel website theme.
-I build this website using HTML,CSS,JS and Tailwind css.
-It is fully responsive also actractive website.
+This travel website theme has been meticulously crafted using HTML, CSS, JavaScript, and Tailwind CSS, resulting in a fully responsive and visually appealing platform.
+With its engaging design and seamless functionality, it offers users an immersive experience to explore destinations and plan their next adventure.

 LINK: https://codewithsandi-travelia.netlify.app/